glFusion/banner/README.md

 #### Standard Autotag
 The third method of ad placement is to use a standard autotag in an article, staticpage, or any other content.
 The options are:

+##### [banner:_option_]
+Use this autotag with one of the following formats
+  * `[banner:grid]`: Display banner images in a grid.
+  * `[banner:page`]: Display banner images and text alternating on a page.
+Good for a "visit our sponsors" page.
+  * `banner:_bannerId_]`: Display a specific banner (legacy).
+None of the following options will be applied.

+Additional parameters may be supplied:
+  * cid:_categoryId_: Limits display to banners from a given category.
+  * category:_categoryName_: Limits to banners from a given category by name.
+  * campaign:_campaignId_: Limits display to banners from a given campaign.
-    * `[banner:banner_id]` to display a specific banner
+  * topic:_tid_ or tid:_tid_: Limits to banners shown for a specific topic.
+  * limit:_number_: Limits to a fixed maximum number of banners.
+  * sortby:_field_: Sort by the specified field.
+  * sortdir:_AscDesc_: Sort banners either ascending or descending order. `random` can be specified but is the default.
+  * template:_fileName_: Use the specified template under private/plugins/banner/templates/autotags.
+Put custom templates in the `custom` subdirectory.

+##### [randombanner:_categoryType_]
-    * `[randombanner:category_type]` to select a single random banner from all categories of the given type
+Selects a single random banner from all categories of the given type.

+##### [bannercategory:_categoryId_]
-    * `[bannercategory:category_id]` to select all banners within a specific category.
+Selects all banners within a specific category.
 Banners will be formatted and displayed by the `bannercategory.thtml` template which you may wish to customize.

 ## Configuration Options
 ### General